 “All our partners are locals.
 We have partnered with different local businesses such as real estate and rental car companies.
 The goal is to help the local community benefit from the social and economic impact that such an initiative can have,” he said, adding that a lot of fun events are being organized to create unforgettable memories for digital nomads and residents.

-Gonçalo says a pleasant climate throughout the year and the relatively low cost of living in Madeira makes it an even more appealing destination.
+Gonçalo says a pleasant climate throughout the year and the relatively low cost of living in Madeira makes it a very appealing destination.

 And it is not just him who is raving over this enchanting archipelago.
 Travel experts are also unanimous that Madeira should top everyone’s bucket list.